 A few times over the years, we have tragically lost students due to a combination of illness and the challenges they face.
 This spring, we lost a student who had just recently graduated from her post-secondary program, and who was a treasured friend and active part of the NRCF program.
 Her sponsor, Sally Kenney, wrote some beautiful memories of their time together:

 Her brother Godfrey is in 12th grade now and in the program.
-Her sister, Veraly, is not in the program because she lives with their grandmother in rural Kenya, and Cynthia was always very worried about her.
-Her mother died in 2015 from HIV-related complications.
-After her mother passed, Cynthia and the siblings were left under their father’s care; she was also close to her uncle.
-She had an eye condition which was finally corrected by surgery, and she had had malaria which recurred.
+Her sister, Veraly, is not in the program because she lives with their grandmother in rural Kenya.
+Cynthia was always very worried about her.
+After her mother passed, Cynthia and the siblings were left under their father’s care.
+She was also close to her uncle.
+She had an eye condition which was finally corrected by surgery, and had malaria which recurred.

-She went to St. Mary’s Boarding School and wrote a moving essay about how frightened and lonely she felt when her mother took her there, a two-hour matatu ride from home.
-She was so disappointed to earn a C- on her exams and told me that she had failed, but I hope I convinced her of how well she had done especially considering all the obstacles she had overcome.
+Cynthia went to St. Mary’s Boarding School.
+She wrote a moving essay about how frightened and lonely she felt when her mother took her there, a two-hour matatu ride from home.
+She was so disappointed to earn a lower grade on her exams and told me that she had failed.
+I hope I convinced her of how well she had done especially considering all the obstacles she had overcome.
 She wrote that she saw herself in the future as “a very successful woman and a role model in society.
 I see myself employed in a very big company.
 And also aspiring to open my own company and employ the jobless in society.”

 She was shy and soft-spoken, easily embarrassed, and often lacking in confidence except in church, where she could belt out “Praise God.”
-The photo of two of my sponsored students, Sharon and Cynthia, is from my first visit, and you can see how shy yet happy Cynthia was.
-As you can see from the safari picture, she was not sure she wanted to touch the rhinoceros, but she got pretty close.
+The photo of two of my sponsored students, Sharon and Cynthia, is from my first visit.
+You can see how shy yet happy Cynthia was.
+The safari picture shows her initial hesitation about touching the rhinoceros, but she eventually got close enough.
 On safari, she tried hard to use the binoculars in order to please me, a birder.

 She would arrive in camp clutching plastic bags with no suitcase or pillow.
 She was especially thrilled last summer to learn how to knit.
 The photo of her participation in our yoga routine for talent night shows what a beautiful young woman she had become.

-Cynthia completed her coursework and final project at the Kenya Institute of Management for a Diploma in Sales and Marketing and was hoping to graduate at the end of the year.
+Cynthia completed her Sales and Marketing Diploma at Kenya Institute of Management, aiming to graduate at the end of the year.
 Despite her soft-outspokenness, she was selected to be a YPP (Youth Peer Provider) trainer in NRCF’s Sexual and Reproductive Health Program.
 She also started creating awareness of the importance of menstrual hygiene to primary and high school girls this year.
 She was thrilled to be selected for the group and listened intently to all the programs.
-She was also chosen to be a squad leader for summer camp in 2014.
+Cynthia was also chosen to be a squad leader for summer camp in 2014.

-Cynthia was very sick in mid-March and was admitted to Kenyatta National Hospital where she was diagnosed with GBS (Guillain-Barre Syndrome).
-She died on April 3rd, 2019.
+Cynthia was very sick in mid-March and was admitted to Kenyatta National Hospital.
+She was diagnosed with GBS (Guillain-Barre Syndrome).
+She passed away on April 3rd, 2019.

-It seems so sad to lose her now, just as she had really hit her stride and overcome so many obstacles.
+The loss of her is deeply sad, as she had been overcoming numerous obstacles and reaching her full potential.
 I love her, and will miss her terribly, but will never forget her.

 Sally J. Kenney